-The COVID-19 pandemic has accelerated a trend in revenue operations (RevOps) which is sweeping over the business world.
+The COVID-19 pandemic has accelerated a trend in revenue management, called revenue operations (RevOps) which is sweeping over the business world.
 According to a survey recently completed by Forrester there has been a significant shift to centralized revenue operations with many companies recognizing that revenue isn’t just an outcome but rather the result of a full business process where commercial teams work together.

 According to Forrester, the success of this approach is not purely down to the change in organizational structure.
 Companies that combine selecting the optimal operating model with a revenue operations charter that aligns revenue planning, processes, technology, data, and measurement across the organization set themselves up for success both in the short and the long term.

 The breaking down of silos between hotel commercial operations has been a topic of discussion for nearly a decade now but in reality, these departmental divisions are still prominent in many hotel organizations often reinforced by the specialist tools, including revenue management systems, designed to serve them.
 It is recognized that centralized RevOps isn’t possible without robust integration and automation of the organization’s technology stack and the leading SaaS companies are overhauling their technology to make organizational alignment easier to achieve.